adkinsrs/ergatis-docker-recipes/lgtseek/README.md

 launch_lgtseek.sh -b </path/to/blast/db/dir> -d <db_prefix> -o </path/to/store/output_repository> -p <HOST_IP>
 ```

 This script will pass these options to a custom docker-compose file which the shell script will then use to create containers from a few Docker images.
+For the -b and the -o options, make sure you specify the FULL PATH

 ## After the container starts...